Uncovering Instabilities in Variational-Quantum Deep Q-Networks: Reproduction study

 One other study which overcame these instabilities using a VQ-DQN algorithm to solve the Cartpole environment is conducted by Skolik et al. \cite{skolik2021}.
 Here the authors have used slightly different gate connectivity in their VQC compared to Lockwood and Si~\cite{Lockwood2020}.
 Apart from the change in VQC architecture, the authors also perform a gradient descent optimization step after every 30 sampling steps.
 They also present their total reward attained in each episode averaged over ten different agents rather than presenting a moving average.

 Skolik et al. \cite{skolik2021} have studied and tested various combinations of pure and quantum-classical hybrid VQC architectures in their work.
 However, the pure VQC model did exhibit the same instabilities exhibited by Lockwood and Si's model.
 Skolik et al. \cite{skolik2021} used a hybrid VQC model where the inputs to and outputs from the VQC were multiplied with classical weights' along with the data re-uploading strategy~\cite{salinas2020} to overcome these instabilities.
 Data re-uploading is a strategy where the encoding circuit is reintroduced at multiple instances in a VQC.
-Reintroducing the encoding circuit increases the expressivity of the model~\cite{Schuld2021}.
-Even though the hybrid model exhibited a relatively stable learning behavior, the impact of classical weights on the overall training process is not distinguished nor studied.
-The results of our reproduction attempt of the work by Skolik et al. are shown in Fig.~\ref{fig:skolik_reproduction}.
-These reproduction experiments were conducted based on the parameters given in the Appendix section of Ref. \cite{skolik2021}.
-The measurement results shown in Fig.~\ref{fig:skolik_reproduction} confirm the published results.
+The standard encoding method follows a traditional neural network setup where the input to the network generally comes before the variational layers as shown in figure \ref{fig:vqc_standard}.
+However, in a gate-based VQC, both the input and the variational parameters are fed into the circuit as rotational angles.
+Therefore, there is no theoretical limitation on the maximum number of gates nor the number of repetitions of input features that can be fed into the circuit.
+Hence, the encoding circuit can be placed before every variational layer as shown in figure \ref{fig:vqc_data_reuploading}.